Reduction or withdrawal of reception conditions

 Civil Registration

-Decree Law 113/2018 repealed the rules governing civil registration (iscrizione anagrafica) of asylum seekers,[33] and stated that the residence permit issued to them were not valid titles for registration at the registry office.[33]
+Decree Law 113/2018 repealed the rules governing civil registration (iscrizione anagrafica) of asylum seekers,[24] and stated that the residence permits issued to them were not valid titles for registration at the registry office.[25]

 On 31 July 2020 the Constitutional Court declared the denial of civil registration for asylum seekers introduced by the legislative Decree 113/2018, contrary to the principle of equality enshrined in the Article 3 of the Italian Constitution.[34]
 Subsequently, Decree Law 130/2020, amended by L 173/2020, re-introduced Article 5bis of the Reception Decree, expressly allowing asylum seekers to obtain civil registration.[35]

 In 2021, after the reform, not all municipalities agreed to retroactively recognize the civil registration to asylum seekers who had requested it during the validity of the DL 113/2018.
-On this matter, an appeal is pending before the Civil Court of Trieste at the time of writing.
+On this matter, on July 2023 the Civil Court of Trieste accepted the appeal submitted by an asylum seeker recognising his right to retroactively obtain civil registration.[28]
+The Municipality of Trieste appealed the decision and the procedure is still pending at the time of writing behind the Court of Appeal of Trieste with the last hearing carried out on 7 May 2024.

-As observed by some studies – even if limited to the exceptional cases of revocation of reception and unjustified removal – the provision still appears discriminatory with respect to asylum seekers because it excludes only these categories of people from the application of the rule according to which only being unavailable for 12 months leads to cancellation.
-The rule can have particularly negative effects because it is difficult for those who are removed from the reception system to immediately find other stable accommodation.[40]
+As observed by some studies – even if limited to the exceptional cases of revocation of reception and unjustified removal – the provision still appears discriminatory with respect to asylum seekers, because it excludes only these categories of people from the application of the rule according to which only being unavailable for 12 months leads to cancellation.
+This provision can have particularly negative effects, because it is difficult for those who are removed from the reception system to immediately find other stable accommodation.[34]

-After registration, asylum seekers get an identity card valid for three years.[41]
+After registration, asylum seekers obtain an identity card valid for three years.[35]

 [1] See also Article 13 Reception Decree.